Exhibits

 Where there's something for everyone

 From our tinkering studio to our fossil dig, our exhibits are engineered in-house for both fun and hands-on learning.
-Explore the museum and shoot a rocket, build a marble run, or land a lunar module—there is something for the whole family to enjoy.
+Explore the museum, build a marble run, or land a lunar module—there is something for the whole family to enjoy.

 A family having fun at ScienceWorks